chronicc/pulumi-template/README.md

 > Project Site: https://github.com/jdx/mise

-Mise-en-place (frech for setup) takes care of managing the project dependencies, allows running tasks like `make` and automatically sets up the python virtual environment.
+Mise-en-place (french for setup) takes care of managing the project dependencies, allows running tasks like `make` and automatically sets up the python virtual environment.
 To see all available commands run `mise tasks`.